-Now Accepting Applications for the 2013-14 School Year
+Now enrolling for the 2015-2016 School Year

 Respect, Responsibility and Success

 Saint Ambrose School is a small school with a big heart.
 The faith-based education offers a nurturing and challenging academic environment for children in kindergarten through eighth grades.
 The diverse student body is represented by children from five of the seven continents.
 Students are welcomed from different ethnic and socio-economic backgrounds.
 The shared vision of the Catholic faith promotes unity and appreciation for each person’s unique gifts, encouraging understanding and cooperation within the student body.
 Weekly Mass, daily prayers, and a shared culture of faith build a true community.

 St. Ambrose teaches service as a natural part of school life.
 The students take leadership in organizing and carrying out service projects such as a Thanksgiving food drive, Christmas toy collection, a penny drive for a school in Haiti, preparation of care packages for military men and women in Afghanistan and Iraq, and a baby shower for young mothers in need.
 These projects instill in the students a sense of mission and concern for others.
 For eight years, the Crochet USA Club has met weekly and crocheted over 50 blankets for wounded soldiers.Older students are paired with a “buddy” in a younger class and participate in activities with them.
 Through these activities, students learn to serve as an active member of the community, and thus grow in faith and maturity.
 Our graduates continue this spirit of service in high school and college

 A Day in the Life . . .

 Our safety patrols greet students each morning as they arrive for school.
 Students proceed to their classrooms to organize their materials for the day.
 After morning announcements, students hear a selection from the children’s lectionary and join in traditional Catholic prayers… (read more)